-If your health care provider believes the amniotic sac should be opened during active labor — when your cervix is at least partially dilated and the baby's head is deep in your pelvis — he or she may use a technique known as an amniotomy to rupture the membranes.
+If your health care provider believes the amniotic sac should be opened during active labor — when your cervix is at least partially dilated and the baby's head is deep in your pelvis — he or she might use a technique known as an amniotomy to rupture the membranes.
 During the amniotomy, a thin plastic hook is used to make a small opening in the amniotic sac.
-The procedure doesn't hurt, but you may feel a warm gush of fluid when the sac opens.
+The procedure might cause some discomfort.

-If you don't go into labor on your own, your health care provider may do an amniotomy as part of a planned induction to encourage labor to begin.
+If you don't go into labor on your own, your health care provider might do an amniotomy as part of a planned induction to encourage labor to begin.

 - Scorza WE.
-Management of premature rupture of the fetal membranes at or near term. http://www.uptodate.com/home/index.html.
-Accessed Aug.
-31, 2010.
+Management of premature rupture of the fetal membranes at term. http://www.uptodate.com/home.
+Accessed March 18, 2013.